Carrie Hope Fletcher

+Carrie Hope Fletcher (born 22 October 1992) is an English West End theatre actress and singer.
+Her performances include the roles of Éponine and Fantine in Les Misérables, starring as Veronica Sawyer in the original West End production of Heathers: The Musical, and originating the role of Cinderella in Andrew Lloyd Webber's Cinderella.
+Outside of her theatre work, Carrie has a large social media following with over half a million subscribers on YouTube.
+As well as this, she has written several bestselling novels for children and adults.

-In 2015 Fletcher published a book called: All I Know Now: Wonderings and Reflections on Growing Up Gracefully, which was a Number 1 bestseller in the UK.
-Since then, she has published three novels and two children's books.
+In 2015, Fletcher published a book called: All I Know Now: Wonderings and Reflections on Growing Up Gracefully, which was a Number 1 bestseller in the UK.
+Since then, she has published multiple novels and two children's books.

-Fletcher is a two-time Grammy Award nominee and a three-time winner of the WhatsOnStage Award for Best Actress in a Musical.

-Life and career

-Personal Life
+Early life

+Fletcher was born and grew up in South Harrow, in the London borough of Harrow.

+Career

-Fletcher was born and grew up in South Harrow in the London borough of Harrow, the daughter of Debbie and Bob Fletcher.
-Her older brother, Tom Fletcher, is lead vocalist and guitarist of the band McFly.
-As a child, Fletcher played small roles on television and appeared in musical theatre in London's West End in Chitty Chitty Bang Bang, Mary Poppins and Les Miserables.
+As a child, Fletcher played small roles on television and appeared in musical theatre in London's West End in Chitty Chitty Bang Bang, Mary Poppins and Les Misérables.
 In 2011, she started a YouTube channel called ItsWayPastMyBedTime, later retitled Carrie Hope Fletcher, which features music and vlogs.

-Fletcher left school at age 16, and has no formal training in musical theatre.
+She has no formal training in musical theatre.

-In 2023, Fletcher married fellow actor Joel Montague.

 Theatre

-Fletcher made her West End debut as Young Éponine in Les Misérables at the age of nine in 2001.
-In 2002, she was part of the original cast of Chitty Chitty Bang Bang (musical) in the role of Jemima Potts, and in 2004 featured as Jane Banks in Mary Poppins.
+Fletcher made her West End debut as Young Éponine in Les Misérables at the age of seven in 2001.
+In 2002, she was part of the original cast of Chitty Chitty Bang Bang in the role of Jemima Potts, and in 2004 featured as Jane Banks in Mary Poppins.
 Fletcher replaced Danielle Hope as Éponine in Les Misérables at the Queen's Theatre, London in June 2013.
 She is the only British actress to have played young Éponine, older Éponine and Fantine in the production.
 On 23 February 2014, Fletcher was presented the WhatsOnStage "Best Takeover in a Role" award for her performance as Éponine.

-In November 2014, Fletcher took a hiatus from her role in Les Misérables to join the cast of Jeff Wayne's War of the Worlds national arena tour in which she played the role of Beth, alongside Jason Donovan, Brian McFadden and Shayne Ward.
+In November 2014, Fletcher took a hiatus from her role in Les Misérables to join the cast of the national arena tour of Jeff Wayne's Musical Version of The War of the Worlds in which she played the role of Beth, alongside Jason Donovan, Brian McFadden and Shayne Ward.

 She next returned to Les Misérables, playing Éponine for the musical's 30th anniversary gala performance on 8 October 2015.
 Fletcher played her final performance on 13 February 2016, at which time she was the longest-running Éponine in the London production's 30-year history.

 In 2017, she played the role of Wednesday Addams on the UK tour of The Addams Family.
 The production was produced by James Yeoburn and Stuart Matthew Price for United Theatrical and Music & Lyrics in association with Festival Theatre, Edinburgh.
-In December 2017, she performed in the musical The Christmasaurus.
-Based on her brother Tom Fletcher’s novel of the same name.
-It was performed at The Hammersmith Apollo.
+In December 2017, she performed at The Hammersmith Apollo in the musical The Christmasaurus, based on her brother Tom Fletcher's novel of the same name.